72114 replacements before soft ←

 73083 ik to before laG jus. jusica

-73084 before hard and soft. sArvadhAtukArdhadhAtukayoH
+73084 ik to before hard and soft. sArvadhAtukArdhadhAtukayoH

 73085 Replace jAgR unless before vi ciN Nal Git. jAgroviciNNalGitsu